PEARLY PAPULES OF THE CORONA OF THE GLANS

 The treatments for the beaded crown of the glans are :

-Yes, the beaded crown of the glans is relatively common and is found in a significant percentage of men.
+Yes, the pearly corona of the glans is relatively common.
 It is considered a normal anatomical variation.

 Condylomata and lichen.